kishorek29att/dsnano_capstone_v2/README.md

       3. Data modeling: <pre>
              a.
 Build model to predict customer response to offer<br>
              b. used accuracy as evaluation metric to determine best model<br>
-             c. selected Decision tree as the best model for our exercise as it has best accuracy </pre><br>
+             c.
+Decision Tree Classifier, Random Forest Classifier and KNeighbors Classifier models have been considered for this project.<br>
+	     d. after initial scores,as part of model refinement, we employed GridSearch technique through which we can come to know the best parameters for a model.<br>
+	     e.
+Decisiontree has the best prediction accuracy on validation set data compared to other models.<br> Hence, We can use Decision tree to predict customer response for the offer. <br>
+	     f.
+Also, Reward and Time are the most important features for the model.
+	     </pre><br>
 <br>
   **Results** <br>
-   Main observations on the dataset are documented [here](https://kishorek29.medium.com/starbucks-capstone-challenge-fd84609dd74f)<br>
+   Detailed observations on the Project are documented [here](https://kishorek29.medium.com/starbucks-capstone-challenge-fd84609dd74f)<br>